muellmusik/SC-NIME2020/first-steps/SynthDefs.md

 manipulation on the signal i.e., add a filter in the signal chain but is better to keep SynthDefs simple  and create other ones for extra manipulation.

+To stop the synth use hold down Cmd(on Mac)/Ctrl(on Windows and Linux) and press .
+We call this pressing Cmd-period.

 <a id="orgfe96301"></a>